 - Ambrose et al., How Learning Works, p.
 169

 Thinking about how to support the success of all students is vital to effective teaching.
 Practices that support the success of members of underrepresented groups include things such as active learning and supporting a growth mindset, practices that are helpful for the learning of all students.
+We need to:

 Creating an Inclusive Syllabus